Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Evaluations

 We plot the behavior of the policy gradient for joint optimization for different values of $N$ in Figure \ref{fig:convergence_plots}.
-We run $10$ independent iterations and plot mean in solid lines and the shaded region is $\pm$ standard deviation.
-For both the setups, we find that increasing $N$, the number of trajectories used for sampling gradient of the function, leads to faster convergence of the joint reward objective.
-We observe that with single trajectory the convergence towards a good policy is not good for both the enviroments.
-For the wireless environment with $16$ state, even with $4$ trajectories, we start observing convergence \ref{fig:wireless_convergence}.
-We infer that for joint optimization of multiple objectives it is absolutely necessary to increase the number trajectories as the environments become complex.
+We run $10$ independent iterations and plot the mean in solid lines and the shaded region is $\pm$ standard deviation.
+In Figure \ref{fig:convergence_plots}, for all values of $M$, we find that increasing $N$, the number of trajectories used for sampling gradient of the function, leads to faster convergence of the joint reward objective.
+We note that the objective value are in different scales, and hence we cannot directly compare the objective values for different $M$.

+For $M=2$ (Figure \ref{fig:latency_M_2}), we note that the performance of $N=256, 64$, and $N=16$ are almost similar; but as compared to $N=4$, the performance is significantly better.
+When $M$ is increased to $4$ (in Figure \ref{fig:latency_M_4}), we observe that $N=256$ and $N=64$ are similar and $N=256$ performs only marginally better as compared to $N=64$.
+However, now $N=16$ does not perform as well as $N=256$ and $N=64$ but the algorithm is still able to converge to the optimal policy with $N=16$.
+Finally, for $M=8$, we note that $N=256$ again performs better than $N=64$ and $N=16$ with a lesser variance in the performance.
+However, for $M=8$, the algorithm with $N=16$ is not able to converge to the optimal policy.
+We infer that for joint optimization of multiple objectives, it is necessary to increase the number of trajectories as the number of objectives increase.

+We now compare the performance of our proposed algorithm with the REINFORCE algorithm.
+We present the results in Figure \ref{fig:comparison_with_reinforce}, where we compare the REINFORCE algorithm with varying values for $N$ to compute gradient estimate.
+We note that the REINFORCE algorithm does not learn a policy which maximizes the objective because the reward at each time step does not provide correct gradient estimate.
+The performance of the REINFORCE gradient estimate improves with increase in the number of trajectories $N$, but for same number of trajectories, the proposed Algorithm \ref{alg:PG} performs significantly better.
+Based on the comparisons, we infer that using the proposed gradient estimator enables learning optimal policy which maximizes the function $f$.